jordibalcellss/terraform-kvm/README.md

 It is composed of two modules actually:

-* `kvm-common`: creates a storage pool and defines a network.
+* `kvm-common`: creates a storage pool and defines a base volume.
 The module call was appended to `provider.tf` for the sake of simplicity.
-* `kvm`: runs per VM (or VM group) and adds volumes, prepares the cloud-init image/s, renders the required templates and creates the domain/s.
+* `kvm`: runs per VM (or VM group) and adds child volumes, prepares the cloud-init image/s, renders the required templates and creates the domain/s.

+## Compatibility

+Tested under CentOS 7 and AlmaLinux 9.

 ## Requirements